-As April has given way to May it’s time to reflect on what the past month has brought us.
+As April has given way to May, it’s time to reflect on what the past month has brought us.
 Recapping the evaluation of our most recent contributions to the TYPO3 core, we find some remarkable numbers.
-You guys are truly amazing!
+You folks are truly amazing!

 Last month we had altogether:

 117 reviews (7 features, 77 bugfixes, 33 tasks)

 We could not accomplish our goals without the support, involvement and engagement of all you dedicated developers who contribute towards the TYPO3 project.
 It’s important to us that you all know just how much we appreciate your work.

 Your contributions are the foundation of the TYPO3 open source platform - thank you!